-As Qantas continues to fly local services to Sydney that are almost empty, the airline is weighing up its options in the New England.
+As Qantas continues to fly local services to Sydney that are almost empty, the airline is weighing up its options.

 The airline has remained coy on its plans, except to say it is working on a new schedule.
-In the meantime there has been conflicting information about what would happen from local community leaders.
+In the meantime there has been conflicting information about what would happen.

-Armidale mayor Simon Murray said he contacted Qantas last week after he had heard the service would be axed.
+Armidale mayor Simon Murray said he contacted Qantas this week after he had heard the service would be axed.

 "I've got a contact in Qantaslink, and I tried to find out what the discussion was, because we've heard they're stopping the Armidale run," Cr Murray said.

 "But Adam Marshall's saying 'no, that's totally incorrect, they're not stopping the Armidale run'."

 The council had been so sure of the information they had a press release written, ready to send on Wednesday.
 That's now on hold.

 "I heard a whisper that they were going to (stop the service)," Mr Marshall said.